-There shall be a department of public utilities which shall be under the management and control of the city manager, subject, however, to the powers and duties of the board of public utilities as hereafter set forth in this article.
-Said department shall include all public utilities owned, controlled or operated by the city.
+There shall be a department of public utilities, which shall be under the management and control of the city manager subject, however, to the powers and duties of the board of public utilities as hereafter set forth in this article.
+Said department shall include all works owned, controlled or operated by the city for supplying the city and its inhabitants with water and electric energy.
+(As amended July 16, 1968).